-Unlike the non-Operating EPS performance metrics that applied through 2015, where the metric was either satisfied (with a corresponding bonus amount paid) or not satisfied (with no bonus amount paid), the Compensation Committee delineated four levels of achievement under the Specialty P&C Earnings and Annuity Earnings components.
+The Compensation Committee delineated levels of achievement under each Company performance component.
 For results below a defined threshold, no bonus would be earned for the relevant component.
-Thresholds were also established for a minimum bonus, target bonus and maximum bonus for each component.
-The Compensation Committee considered that payment of the maximum bonus would reflect significant outperformance by the applicable operating segment and merited a corresponding increased bonus for the Co-CEOs, Mr. Consolino and Mr. Berding.

-The Compensation Committee established the performance metrics ranges for 2017 after reviewing the Company's 2017 business plan prepared by management, approved by the Co-CEOs and reviewed with the Board of Directors.
-Company results for each component are determined from the Company's results reported consistent with past practice.
+For Operating EPS, levels were established for target bonus and maximum bonus.
+For Specialty P&C Earnings and Annuity Earnings, thresholds were established for a minimum bonus, target bonus and maximum bonus.
+The Compensation Committee determined that exceeding the highest threshold under any component would reflect significant outperformance by the Company or the applicable operating segment and merited payment of the maximum bonus amounts.
+The Compensation Committee established the performance metrics ranges for 2018 after reviewing the Company's 2018 business plan prepared by management, approved by the Co-CEOs and reviewed with the Board of Directors.
+Results for each component are determined from the Company's results reported consistent with past practice.
 The Senior Executive Annual Bonus Plan includes provisions for adjustments to performance thresholds in the event of a modification of the methodology of Company reporting for any measure.
 Any modification would result in an adjustment, as determined by the Compensation Committee, in a manner that provides for an identical bonus payment for the affected component based on identical adjusted results.